stiles/north-korea-provocations/README.md

 The collection process is automated using a Python script (`fetch_database.py`).
 The script uses the `requests` library to fetch the HTML content of the source webpage and `BeautifulSoup` to parse the table data into a structured format.
 This data is then saved in both raw and processed forms in JSON and CSV formats.

-A GitHub Actions workflow runs the script daily to keep the dataset current.
+A GitHub Actions [workflow](https://github.com/stiles/north-korea-provocations/blob/main/.github/workflows/fetch_database.yml) runs the script daily to keep the dataset current.
 The raw and processed data files are stored in the `data` directory, organized into `raw` and `processed` subdirectories.

 ## Data structure

 ### Raw data

-The raw data extracted from the CSIS website is stored in JSON and CSV formats in the `data/raw` directory.
+The raw data extracted from the CSIS website is stored in JSON and CSV formats in the `data/raw` directory and on S3.
 Each entry in the dataset contains the following fields:

 - `date`: The date of the provocation (e.g., "2024-09-06").
 - `type`: The type of provocation (e.g., "Missile Provocation", "Other Provocation").